From Unfamiliar to Familiar: Detecting Pre-training Data via Gradient Deviations in Large Language Models: Motivation

 \subsection{Increasing Update Sparsity}

-The Hessian spectrum~\cite{gur2018gradient, frankleearly} is a core metric characterizing the loss function’s curvature, directly determining the direction and efficiency of parameter updates.
-For the loss function $L(\theta)$, its Hessian matrix $\mathcal{H}(\theta) = \nabla^2 L(\theta)$ describes the local curvature of the loss landscape, with eigenvalue decomposition:
+The Hessian spectrum~\cite{gur2018gradient, frankleearly} characterizes the curvature of the loss landscape, which governs the direction and efficiency of parameter updates.
+For loss $L(\theta)$, its Hessian matrix $\mathcal{H}(\theta) = \nabla^2 L(\theta)$ admits the eigenvalue decomposition:

-where $U$ is the orthogonal eigenvector matrix (principal curvature directions), $\Lambda = \text{diag}(\lambda_1, \dots, \lambda_d)$ is the diagonal eigenvalue matrix (curvature magnitudes).
-During training, the Hessian spectrum changes from an almost uniform $\lambda_i \approx c$ in the early stage to a late-stage structure with a few large eigenvalues and most near zero.
+where $U$ and $\Lambda$ denote the orthogonal eigenvectors and eigenvalues, respectively.
+During training, the Hessian spectrum evolves from nearly uniform eigenvalues to a structure dominated by a few large values with most approaching zero.

-This reshaping leads to concentrated updates, focusing on directions with large eigenvalues while leaving most others nearly unchanged.
-Consequently, update energy is confined to a small subset of parameters, motivating the selection of two joint indicators. $S_t$ measures the fraction of parameters with negligible updates (absolute value $< 10^{-6}$) at iteration $t$, while $T_{10,t}$ measures the fraction of total update magnitude contributed by the top 10\% largest updates.
+This reshaping yields concentrated parameter updates, focusing on directions with large eigenvalues while leaving most others nearly unchanged, motivating our two joint indicators. $S_t$ measures the fraction of parameters with negligible updates ($<10^{-6}$) at iteration $t$, and $T_{10,t}$ denotes the fraction of total update magnitude contributed by the top 10\% largest updates.

-As training progresses, parameter updates increasingly concentrate along core directions, with most parameters receiving negligible changes.
+As training progresses, parameter updates increasingly concentrate along core directions.
 Consequently, $S_t$ gradually increases, while $T_{10,t}$ remains relatively large and stable(0.26–0.27), indicating that update energy is consistently dominated by a small subset of parameters.
-Figures~\ref{subfig:sparsity_trend} and~\ref{subfig:eccentricity_trend} confirm this growing sparsity and stable Top 10\% contribution, reflecting update energy aggregation driven by Hessian spectrum reshaping.
+Figures~\ref{subfig:sparsity_trend} and~\ref{subfig:eccentricity_trend} confirm this growing sparsity and stable Top 10\% contribution.
 Further details on the variation trends of the three metrics are provided in the appendix~\ref{app:motivation_experiment}.